 Dining in Lisbon

-From fresh seafood and tinned sardines to tapas, snails and suckling pig – Lisbon offers a smorgasbord of indulgent food options in a variety of settings from smart restaurants with castle views to cosy tavernas and park kiosks.
+From fresh seafood and elaborately wrapped tinned sardines to tapas, snails and suckling pig – Lisbon offers so many indulgent food options in a variety of settings from smart restaurants with castle views to cosy tascas and park kiosks.

 Must-try local dishes: